Tennessee is the epicenter of country music, playing host to the Grand Ole Opry and serving as the country music capital of the world.

 There is year-round fishing in Tennessee, although many of the smaller streams become too warm for good fishing by mid-summer.
 The tailraces tend to retain their cold water virtually year-round, making them hospitable to fly fishermen no matter when you decide to go.

-The waters of the South Holston also remain cold even through the heat of summer, although spring and fall are considered the most lucrative times for fly-fishing there.
+The South Holston’s waters remain cold all year, making spring and fall the best seasons for fly-fishing.
 Dry flies are particularly suitable in the spring, and fall brings a reduction in generation, which makes wading much more doable.

 Essential Fishing Gear and Flies